REACH and EU Exit

 - local authorities/district councils.

-The enforcing auithorities will take enforcement action relating to the offence of breaching marketing and use restrictions contained in Annex XVII – where the chemical in question poses threat to the environment.
+The enforcing authorities will take enforcement action relating to the offence of breaching marketing and use restrictions contained in Annex XVII – where the chemical in question poses threat to the environment.

 The other enforcing authorities will also support the Competent Authority - HSE/HSENI by checking for offences relating to using a chemical in Annex XIV of the REACH Regulation without proper authorisation, or failure to follow the conditions of an authorisation.